 Switch to energy-efficient lighting

 If you have been thinking about a change for your lighting, now is the best time to switch to energy efficient bulbs for your living space.
 These bulbs cut down the power consumption to a significant extent.
 The best part is that they work as a long-term investment for your home because you will avail savings throughout the year, not just winter.
+Another great tip is to install solar panels.
+By making a permanent change and switching to solar energy plans from Pulse Power, you will be able to reap the full benefits of solar energy while also saving money on your power bill in the long run.

 Buy an infrared heater